-I have two new books for young people out this year.
+I also had two new books for young people publish in 2021.
 Available now.

 Illustrated by Katy Dockrill, City of Water is the second in the ThinkCities series from Groundwood Books.
 It was a Junior Library Guild Gold Standard Selection and named one of the Top 10 best books on sustainability by the ALA Sustainability Roundtable.
 Aimed at 8-12 year olds, it tells the story of how water gets to our cities and what we need to do to preserve this precious, finite resource.
 Order now or ask your favourite bookshop to bring it in!
 I also wrote an essay about how I started exploring the ravines and water systems in my own city inspired by my research for this book.
 Check it out here.

 Barnaby is illustrated by Kass Reich and it’s my first fiction picture book to be published by Owlkids Books!
 I’ve been working on this book for years and I’m so excited to see it finally come to life.
 Barnaby tells the tale of a vain little blue budgie who flies away, only to discover there’s no place like home.
 Watch for it at bookstores or order now!
 Read the starred Kirkus review here!